Drivers in Hier Config

 Step 3: Use the Custom Driver

-model.
+This section describes how to use the custom driver by extending the get_hconfig_driver function and adding a new platform to the Platform model.
 It also covers how to load the driver into Hier Config and utilize it for remediation workflows.

-to Include the Custom Driver
+1. Extend get_hconfig_driver to Include the Custom Driver

-function to include the new custom driver:
+First, modify the get_hconfig_driver function to include the new custom driver:

 from hier_config.platforms.driver_base import HConfigDriverBase